Kantor Baseline Instrument Profile

 Kantor Institute and Instruments Today

 In 2021, David Kantor passed away at the age of 93.
-In the years leading up to his death, David stayed true to his nature, furiously working on unfinished works, whilst reluctantly attending to his legacy and more importantly the stewardship of Structural Dynamics.
-It was during one of many working sessions together in Boston that David asked Kieran White from PeopleTalking to take forward the ongoing stewardship of his work.
+In his later years, David continued passionately working on unfinished material, whilst attending to his legacy and more importantly the stewardship of Structural Dynamics.
+At a working session together in Boston, David asked Kieran White from PeopleTalking to take up the ongoing stewardship of his work.

-PeopleTalking is proud and humbled to continue David’s incredible legacy through the current version of Kantor Institute globally, in collaboration with Kantor Instruments, and Mark Fuller (Founder and CEO, Monitor Consulting).
+PeopleTalking is deeply appreciative and proud to continue David’s brilliant legacy, in collaboration with Kantor Instruments, and Mark Fuller (Founder and CEO, Monitor Consulting).

 The Baseline Instrument

-In the systems-based model of communication, the Baseline Instrument is one of the tools that integrate theory into practice.
+In the systems-based model of communication, the Baseline Instrument is one of the tools that integrates theory into practice.
 It measures everyday communication tendencies along three dimensions:

 A diagram illustrating David Kantor's Four Player Model, featuring four quadrants labeled Move, Follow, Oppose, and Bystand, each with a brief description of the associated communication roles.